Impartial Selection with Additive Approximation Guarantees: Upper Bounds

-Our first mechanism, {\sc Random $k$-sample}, forms a sample $S$ of vertices by repeating $k$ times the selection of a vertex uniformly at random with replacement.
+Our first mechanism, {\sc Sample~and~Vote}, forms a sample $S$ of vertices by repeating $k$ times the selection of a vertex uniformly at random with replacement\footnote{Sampling uniformly at random with replacement allows for a simple analysis of the mechanism.
+In section \ref{sec:lower-bound}, we show that this is indeed a good choice, as no other sampling method yields better additive approximation.}.
 Any vertex that is selected at least once belongs to the sample $S$.
 Let $W:=\{u\in N\setminus S:\delta_S(u,\x)\geq 1\}$ be the set of vertices outside $S$ that are nominated by the vertices of $S$.
 If $W=\emptyset$, no winner is returned.
 Otherwise, the winner is a vertex in $\argmax_{u\in W}{\delta_{N\setminus W}(u,\x)}$.
 We note here the crucial fact that the selection of the sample set $S$ is independent of the profile $\x$.

 Impartiality follows since a vertex that does not belong to $W$ (no matter if it belongs to $S$ or not) cannot become the winner and the nominations of vertices in $W$ are not taken into account for deciding the winner among them.
 We now argue that, for a carefully selected $k$, this mechanism also achieves a good additive guarantee.